pragmint/open-practices/practices/build-consistent-testing-strategy.md

 With the rise of automation, there is a misconception that manual testing is no longer necessary.
 However, manual exploratory testing plays a critical role in identifying unexpected issues and usability problems that automated tests might miss.
 Manual testers bring human intuition and creativity to the testing process, uncovering edge cases and user experience issues that automated scripts cannot replicate.

+## Introspective Questions

+### Tailoring Your Testing Strategy

+* How well does your current testing strategy align with the specific needs and constraints of your project?
+* What unique aspects of your project (e.g., technology stack, team expertise) might require a different testing approach?

+### Balancing Test Coverage and Maintenance

+* How often do you refactor your tests to ensure they remain relevant and maintainable as your codebase evolves?

+### Managing Expensive Tests

+* How do you currently handle resource-intensive and time-consuming tests, such as end-to-end tests?
+* Are there opportunities to replace some of these expensive tests with more efficient alternatives?

+### Integrating Manual Testing

+* Have you considered the role of manual exploratory testing in your overall strategy?
+* How can you use the creativity and intuition of manual testers to uncover issues automated tests might miss?

+### Continuous Integration and Testing

+* How well integrated are your tests into your continuous integration pipeline?
+* Are your tests providing timely and reliable feedback during the development process?

+### Spreading Testing Knowledge

+* How effectively is your testing strategy and best practices communicated and shared within your development team?
+* What steps can you take to ensure everyone on the team understands and follows the testing strategy?

+### Adapting to Change

+* How adaptable is your testing strategy to changes in project requirements, team composition, or technology stack?
+* What processes do you have in place to regularly review and update your testing strategy?

 ## Key Points